 The Soviet War Memorial

-The Second World War exacted the highest death toll of any war in the history of humanity and although Nazi forces had been on the retreat since their death at Stalingrad in February 1943, Adolf Hitler refused to surrender, holding out hope for a turnaround.
+The Second World War exacted the highest death toll of any war in the history of humanity and although Nazi forces had been on the retreat since their defeat at Stalingrad in February 1943, Adolf Hitler refused to surrender, holding out hope for a turnaround.
 By April 1945, the capital had been encircled and what was left of the “thousand year Reich” were shrinking urban blocks with the dictator in hiding beneath the streets in a bomb shelter.

 Yet he persisted, ordering his storm troopers to flood the subways and kill anyone who surrendered.
-In this pointless battle whose outcome was determined, some 100,000 Germans were killed along with around 80,000 from the Soviet and Polish forces.
+In this pointless battle whose outcome was predetermined, some 100,000 Germans were killed along with nearly 80,000 from the Soviet and Polish forces.
 On May 8, 1945, the red banner flew above the Reichstag (photo taken by a Jewish war photographer) while white flags hung from bombed-out windows across Berlin.
 The unconditional capitulation of the Nazi government reached Moscow in the early morning hours of May 9, 1945.

 Within four years, the Neuer See was drained, filled and developed as the Soviet War Memorial.
 Its plan was designed by Yakov S. Belopolski, with a 30-meter statue by sculptor Yevgeny Vuchetich.

 At the tip of the memorial, Vuchetich’s soldier-liberator stands atop a crushed swastika holding a rescued German girl.
 With the Reichstag in ruins and out of commission as a seat of government, the Soviet War Memorial marked the symbolic end of the road for Soviet forces.
 A multiethnic force of millions, its members hailed from as far as Central Asia, Siberia, and the Russian Far East.
-Here, the victorious soldiers paid tribute to their fallen comrades, Russian tourists laid down flowers, emigres gather every May 9th to mark Victory Day in the presence of dignitaries and surviving veterans.
+Here, the victorious soldiers paid tribute to their fallen comrades, Russian tourists laid down flowers, and emigres gather every May 9th to mark Victory Day in the presence of dignitaries and surviving veterans.

 Here he stands looking at rows of monuments and the final resting places of 7,000 Soviet war dead.
 Although the deeds of the Red Army have been tarnished somewhat by mass rape and looting committed by many in the ranks, the imposition of communist rule across eastern Europe and the division of Germany, I was raised to regard the fighting men and women as heroes who not only defended their country but quite literally their homes and families.